jaehho/jaehho/resume/main.typ

   start-date: "Sep 2024",
   end-date: "Present",
 )
-- Established a support network for pre-medical and pre-dental students, bridging gaps in guidance at the Cooper Union.
+- Established a support network for pre-medical and pre-dental students, bridging gaps in guidance at Cooper Union.
-- Coordinated events including a blood drive that attracted 40 donors and resulted in 37 blood donations, as well as alumni networking sessions that facilitated connections between students, medical school attendees, and professionals.
+- Organized and led events, including a blood drive that resulted in 37 whole blood donations, and alumni networking sessions that successfully connected students with current medical school students and healthcare professionals.

 #extracurricular(
   position: "Project Lead",